We had bacon for breakfast.

 Our train of thought went something like this: Who is happier?
-Those of us who avoid bacon, alcohol, cheese and carbs in an attempt to achieve perfect health and fitness, who worry about…everything from avoiding illness and physical limitation to attaining and achieving and acquiring things we can’t take with us when, one day – despite our best efforts – we die.
-Or, the French farmer who gets up early, puts his hands in the dirt, eats a fat-laden breakfast, works in the sun all day, smokes, and indulges in the pleasures of wine, food, love and close friends, who doesn’t care about his cholesterol or his BMI or even know to be worried about them.
-And, like the American in the hampster wheel, one day, he too dies.
+Those of us who avoid bacon, alcohol, cheese, and carbs in an attempt to achieve perfect health and fitness, who worry about everything, from avoiding illness and physical limitation to attaining and achieving and acquiring things we can’t take with us when, one day–despite our best efforts–we die.
+Or, the French farmer who gets up early, eats a fat-laden breakfast, puts his hands in the dirt, works in the sun all day, smokes, and indulges in the pleasures of wine, food, love, and close friends, who doesn’t care about his cholesterol or his BMI or even knows to be worried about them.
+And–like the American in the hampster wheel–one day, he too dies.

 And who avoided dying?

 We forget about the Three Fs too often